yurisuika/Zehn/README.md

 ### Versions
 Zehn features both a static and a live version!

 The [static version](https://github.com/yurisuika/Zehn/tree/master) contains the whole skin source.
-You will need to download the [latest release](https://github.com/yurisuika/Zehn/releases/latest) for any updates, which come often as rolling releases!
+You will need to download the skin for any updates, which come often as rolling releases!
+This version is recommended for users using a self-updating theme patcher.

 The [live version](https://github.com/yurisuika/Zehn/tree/live) references the latest static version on the web, so each time Steam is started or reloaded you will have the latest improvements.
-This version is recommended for most users as it infrequently requires updates.
+As this version only requires updating when patches and settings are changed, this is recommended for users without a self-updating skin patcher.

 ### Installation
 1. Download your preferred version.